vishalg0wda/s2-sdk-typescript/docs/models/components/appendack.md

 # AppendAck

-Success response message to an Append request.
+Success response to an `append` request.

 ## Example Usage